 The movie is going to be a musical, which likely contributed to the extended search, as they needed someone capable of both acting and singing.
 Interestingly, La La Land producer Marc Platt is a consultant on the film, meaning the musical aspect of it is indeed being taken seriously.

 The production came under fire in January 2018, when an extra named Kaushal Odedra said he saw fair-skinned cast members "waiting to have their skin darkened."
 Disney released a statement in response:

 "Great care was taken to put together one of the largest most diverse casts ever seen on screen.
 Diversity of our cast and background performers was a requirement and only in a handful of instances when it was a matter of specialty skills, safety, and control (special effects rigs, stunt performers, and handling of animals) were crew made up to blend in."

 The Lion King features a star-studded cast with James Earl Jones reprising his role as Mufasa, along with Donald Glover playing Simba, and Seth Rogen, Billy Eichner, John Oliver, Alfre Woodard, Beyonce, and more rounding out the stacked roster.

 Jon Favreau will be directing the film after his success with The Jungle Book.
 Favreau will also be helming The Jungle Book 2 after filming on The Lion King wraps.
 The Lion King is set to release July 19, 2019.

-#58 on The Best Movies of All Timesee more on The Lion King
+#30 on The Most Rewatchable Moviessee more on The Lion King

 Alex Ross Perry was originally pegged to write and direct the upcoming Winnie the Pooh live-action adaptation, but Quantum of Solace and Finding Neverland filmmaker Marc Forster will direct while Perry will provide the script with the help of Tom McCarthy (Spotlight co-writer/director and Up co-writer).